sandip-parmar/airbnb-clone-backend/README.md

 # airbnb-clone-backend
-This fun side project is backend for airbnb clone written with NodeJS
+This fun side project is backend for airbnb clone written with NodeJS & Express